luisgasco/luisgasco-site/content/event/UPM_sumerschool_2024/index.md

 location: Madrid, Spain

 abstract: 'The presentation focused on the transition from academic research to industry, highlighting the use of AI to optimize Human Resources processes at Avature.
 I aimed to demonstrate how skills acquired during an academic career in fields such as NLP and ML can have practical and significant applications in the industry.
-Throughout the talk, I showcased the AI advancements currently being developed at Avature, emphasizing their impact on improving HR processes.'
+Throughout the talk, I showcased the AI advancements currently being developed at Avature, emphasizing their impact on improving HR processes. '

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.